damian-vvang/WangCalculator/README.md

 # WangCalculator
-Design of a scientific calculator with the use of C# programming language and .NET environment.

 Simple scientific calculator with the working name "Wang Calculator".
 The project was made for the purposes of the university task.
 It was created using the C# language and the „.NET” environment.
 The application allows you to view the history of entered expressions.
 The styling of the graphic design was inspired by the appearance of a real device.
 In order to expand the functionality of the application, additional subprograms have been introduced, which include: complex number calculator, numeral systems calculator and unit converter.
 Additional subprograms are available from the "Extras" panel, which is located under the “gear” icon.